 ☑️ Supply chain or business-related degree or diploma from a recognized post-secondary institution

-☑️ 5 years work experience in supply chain management
+☑️ Five years work experience in supply chain management

-Rick Reid (Executive Director of the Supply Chain Management Association of Manitoba) describes the SCMP as a springboard to leadership opportunities:
+Rick Reid, executive director of Supply Chain Canada in Manitoba, describes the SCMP as a springboard to leadership opportunities:

-There are many Bachelor and Master degrees in supply chain management, but a degree is not required to start a career in this field.
-You can break into the industry with a diploma in supply chain management, and after gaining work experience, pursue the SCMP Designation to advance your career.
+There are many bachelor's and master's degrees in supply chain management, but a degree is not required to start a career in this field.
+You can break into the industry with a diploma in supply chain management, and after gaining work experience, pursue the SCMP designation to advance your career.

-You can complete your supply chain management training in under 2 years.
+You can complete your supply chain management training in under two years.
 Some colleges offer accelerated programs that run for just 12 months.